temrage/school-spyware-remover-windows/README.md

 [Learn more about this project](https://github.com/temrage/uninstall_school_spyware/blob/main/about.md)

+### 🚨 Stop using the school browser!
+1. **Google Chrome users:** Sign out of your school chrome profile!
+Syncing the browser profile will force-install the Securly extension and make Chrome "managed by your organization," allowing schools to monitor your browsing history.
+   - For better privacy, consider switching to open-source browsers like **Brave**, **Firefox**, or **LibreWolf** or use chrome without syncing.

 ## Download / How to use it?

 ### Method 1 - PowerShell (Windows 8 and later) 🏆